Trump says chief of staff John Kelly to leave at year’s end

 - In White House shake-up, Kelly's departure now seems certain WATCH

-Known through the West Wing as “the chief” or “the general,” the retired Marine Corps four-star general was tapped by Trump via tweet to try to normalize a White House riven by infighting and competing power bases.

-“John Kelly will leaving — I don’t know if I can say retiring — but he’s a great guy,” Trump told reporters.
+“John Kelly will leaving — I don’t know if I can say retiring — but he’s a great guy,” Trump said.
 “John Kelly will be leaving at the end of the year.
 We’ll be announcing who will be taking John’s place — it might be on an interim basis.
 I’ll be announcing that over the next day or two, but John will be leaving at the end of the year. … I appreciate his service very much.”

 Kelly had early successes, including ending an open-door Oval Office policy that that had been compared to New York’s Grand Central Station and instituting a more rigorous policy process to try to prevent staffers from going directly to Trump.